MccCareplan/patientsmartapp/README.md

 | /assets/json/data | feature-toggling.json | Toggle functionality on/off across the application  Use the file found in  folder [/assets/json/data-backups](src/assets/json/data-backups) |
 | /assets/icons/logo | logo.jpg | Organizational Icon shown in the header (suggested aspect ratio is 4:7 or something close to this) |

-Use docker -v command to overwrite the "json/data" and "logo" folders with folders of your own.
 The file names and types must match exactly.
 Also, you must include all json files even if you are only modifying one.

+Running with a custom logo
+$ docker run -v {Path to folder with logo.jpg}:/usr/share/nginx/html/assets/icons/logo -d -p 80:80 --rm mcccareplan/mccpatientapp

+Running with custom json files
-$ docker run -v {Full 'json/data' Directory Path}:/usr/share/nginx/html/assets/json/data -v {Full 'logo' Directory Path}:/usr/share/nginx/html/assets/icons/logo -d -p 80:80 --rm mcccareplan/mccpatientapp
+$ docker run -v {Path to folder with .json files}:/usr/share/nginx/html/assets/json/data -d -p 80:80 --rm mcccareplan/mccpatientapp

 ### Via Docker
 $ docker run -it -e CLIENT_ID='xxxyyzzz123123" -e API_SERVER='http://localhost:8080' -p 80:80 --rm mcccareplan/mccproviderapp